safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 ![](./Images/Img4.412.Ex3.FeatureReaderParameters.png)

-Click OK to close the dialog.
 You may receive a warning message, but it can be safely ignored.

 <br>**9) Add Writer**